-The hydrostatic modular clutch actuator developed by Schaeffler achieves times of under 150 ms when opening and closing the clutch, making it as fast as the blink of an eye.
-On the one hand, this enables functions such as hill start and congestion assistance, protection from stalling, as well as vibration damping via slip control, through to switching between fully electric and conventional driving.
-The the system contributes to greater efficiency and CO2 reduction.
+The hydrostatic modular clutch actuator developed by Schaeffler achieves clutch opening and closing times of under 150 ms, making it as fast as the blink of an eye.
+This actuator enables functions such as hill start assist, overload assist, slip protection, and vibration damping via slip control on the one hand and switching between all-electric and traditional driving on the other.
+The system also contributes to greater efficiency and reduced CO2 emissions.

 So the route from series production to motorsport, which is often the other way round for many technologies, was mapped out for the hydrostatic modular clutch actuator by Schaeffler.